Frequently Asked Questions

 In what sort of applications?

-A variety of applications ranging from automotive and construction and commercial transportation to recreational power sports.
+A variety of applications ranging from automotive and construction, mining, and commercial equipment to recreational power sports.
 From power generation to commercial and recreational marine as well as commercial and residential heating.

 WHY IS THE FUEL CATALYST NAMED “FITCH”?